MultiPoolMiner/MultiPoolMiner/README.md

 ## UNPROFITABLE ALGORITHMS

-More algorithms can be mined with ASICs, therefor mining them with GPUs becomes unprofitable.
+As more and more algorithms can be mined with ASICs mining them with GPUs becomes unprofitable.
 To add algorithms to the list edit 'UnprofitableAlgorithms.txt' in the MPM directory.

 [